What you may have missed

 WAPAKONETA, OH

-Here's a little slice of what you may have missed this week in the Wapakoneta Daily News.
+Here's what you may have missed this week in the Wapakoneta Daily News.

-Monday: The Auglaize County Courthouse and Wapakoneta Firehouse tours drew people from near and far.

-Tuesday: The Auglaize County Fair Board reviewed the 2016 Auglaize County Fair at the first board meeting since the event took place.

 Category: